-The D&I project has a strong inter-connection to other internal projects and actions, since it operates in existing structures and does not start from a blank slate.
-Both new and existing projects and processes will be analysed and evaluated to see whether they are in line with the D&I strategy and principles and if necessary, adjustments will be made.
+The D&I strategy has a strong inter-connection to other internal projects and actions since it operates in existing structures and does not start from a blank slate.
+Both new and existing projects and processes will be analysed and evaluated to see whether they are in line with the D&I strategy principles and if necessary, adjustments will be made.

-There are several projects that are already being implemented or are in the pipeline, that contribute to the overall strategy of the D&I project, including for example, the Personal Development Plan project, the career path project and the LIST ethics policy.
-To foster cohesion between the D&I project and existing processes and projects, initial meetings have already taken place with the different services in order to analyse where there is room for guick and easy improvements to processes and tools used.
+There are several initiatives and projects that are already being implemented, that contribute to the overall objectives of the D&I strategy, including for example, the Personal Development Plan project, the Career Path project, the LIST Code of Ethics and D&I training.

+To foster cohesion between the D&I objectives and existing processes and projects, initial meetings have taken place with the different services in order to analyse where there is room for quick and easy improvements to processes and tools used.